-Standing has particularly been criticized by those who see it as a tool used by conservative judges to keep left-wing litigants out of court.55 This view has evolved in part because many of the cases that produced today's narrow standing doctrine rejected environmental and civil rights plaintiffs on the ground that they lacked standing.56
+Standing has particularly been criticized by those who see it as a tool used by conservative judges to keep left-wing litigants out of court.55 This view has evolved in part because many of the cases that produced today's narrow standing doctrine rejected environmental and civil rights plaintiffs on the ground that they lacked standing.^{56,57}

 In Sierra Club v.
-Morton,57 the Court enunciated the now dominant view of standing to protect natural resources such as forests, rivers, and mountains: a plaintiff may legitimately claim injury to his aesthetic and environmental interests, but that plaintiff must personally use the resource; a group's general interest in environmental protection is insufficient for standing.58 Lujan v.
-Defenders of Wildlife similarly required plaintiffs to show concrete plans to visit and study endangered species, rather than more diffuse interests in the species, to justify standing to sue and thus enforce the Endangered Species Act.59 Yet, in Bennett v.
-Spear,60 the Court allowed ranchers to sue under the Endangered Species Act because economic injury they faced due to potential water rationing clearly satisfied Article III.61 Recent cases raise issues about the level of environmental risk that suffices for standing.62 understandings of the legal system"); Fletcher, supra note 47, at 233 ("[O]ne may even say that the 'injury in fact' test is a form of substantive due process.").
-But see Ann Woolhandler & Michael G. Collins, State Standing, 81 VA.
-L. REV. 387, 467-69 (1995) (arguing that Sunstein's view of the Lochner era ignores important changes that were taking place in standing for state governments as litigators).
+Morton, the Court enunciated the now dominant view of standing to protect natural resources such as forests, rivers, and mountains: a plaintiff may legitimately claim injury to his aesthetic and environmental interests, but that plaintiff must personally use the resource; a group's general interest in environmental protection is insufficient for standing.
+See Lujan v.
+Defenders of Wildlife similarly required plaintiffs to show concrete plans to visit and study endangered species, rather than more diffuse interests in the species, to justify standing to sue and thus enforce the Endangered Species Act.
+Yet, in Bennett v.
+Spear, the Court allowed ranchers to sue under the Endangered Species Act, because economic injury they faced due to potential water rationing clearly satisfied Article III.
+Recent cases raise issues about the level of environmental risk that suffices

-- 55. Jack B. Weinstein, The Role of Judges in a Government of, by, and for the People: Notes for the Fifty-Eighth Cardozo Lecture, 30 CARDOZO L. REV. 1, 62 (2008) ("The door to the Supreme Court is held open by the Constitution; Congress, in turn, is to a large extent keeper of the keys to the lower federal courts.
+55 Jack B. Weinstein, The Role of Judges in a Government of, by, and for the People: Notes for the Fifty-Eighth Cardozo Lecture, 30 CARDOZO L. REV. 1, 62 (2008) ("The door to the Supreme Court is held open by the Constitution; Congress, in turn, is to a large extent keeper of the keys to the lower federal courts.
 In the past half century, however, the courts have increasingly taken it upon themselves to close their doors to parties and complaints that they consider unsuitable for judicial resolution.
 One of the chief ways of petitioning for redress is through cases brought in our courts.
-Principal among the tools we use in violation of the constitutional promise of the right to petition is the doctrine of standing." (footnotes omitted)).
+Principal among the tools we use in violation of the constitutional promise of the right to petition is the doctrine of standing.").
 Standing doctrine has also been criticized from the right.
-See, e.g., Pushaw, Justiciability, supra note 25, at 467-72.
+See, e.g., Pushaw, Justiciability, supra note 24, at 467-72.

-- 56. Some do not see the doctrine as so lopsided.
-See Pushaw, supra note 26, at 4 ("Liberal Justices have adopted a relaxed approach to maximize access for plaintiffs seeking to vindicate progressive laws, whereas conservatives have strictly enforced standing rules to keep out ACLU types but have loosened the reins for businesses and other favored plaintiffs.").
-Moreover, left-wing groups do not have a monopoly on such issues.
+56 Some do not see the doctrine as so lopsided.
+See Pushaw, supra note 25, at 4 ("Liberal Justices have adopted a relaxed approach to maximize access for plaintiffs seeking to vindicate progressive laws, whereas conservatives have strictly enforced standing rules to keep out ACLU types but have loosened the reins for businesses and other favored plaintiffs.").

+57 Left-wing groups do not have a monopoly on such issues.
 See, e.g., John Copeland Nagle, The Evangelical Debate over Climate Change, 5 U. St. Thomas L.J.
-53 (2008); Lucia A. Silecchia, Environmental Ethics from the Perspectives of NEPA and Catholic Social Teaching: Ecological Guidance for the 21st Century, 28 WM. & MARY ENVIL.
-L. & POL'Y REV. 659 (2004).
+53 (2008); Lucia A. Silecchia, Environmental Ethics from the Perspectives of NEPA and Catholic Social Teaching: Ecological Guidance for the 21st Century, 28 WM. & MARY ENVTL.
+L. & Pol'y Rev. 659 (2004).

-- 57. 405 U.S. 727 (1972).
+58 405 U.S. 727, (1972).

-- 58. Silecchia, supra note 56, at 734-40.

-- 59. 504 U.S. 555, 562-67 (1992).
+59 504 U.S. 555, (1992).

-- 60. 520 U.S. 154 (1997).

-- 61. See id. at 161-79.
-Economic injury from water rationing clearly satisfies Article III injury; I highlight Bennett as a case that caused consternation among environmental public-interest groups, especially in contrast with Lujan.
+60 520 U.S. 154, (1997).
+Economic injury from water rationing clearly satisfies Article III injury; I highlight Bennett as a case that caused consternation among environmental public interest groups, especially in contrast with Lujan.
 See, e.g., William W. Buzbee, Expanding the Zone, Tilting the Field: Zone of Interests and Article III Standing Analysis After Bennett v.
 Spear, 49 ADMIN.
-L. REV. 763, 788-89 (1997); Sam Kalen, Standing on Its
+L. REV. 763, 788-89 (1997); Sam Kalen, Standing on Its Last Legs: Bennett v.
+Spear and the Past and Future of Standing in Environmental Cases, 13 J. LAND USE & ENVIL.
+L. 1 (1997).